The Best Pizza in Melbourne for Buonissimo Eats

 The Hills

 Just a stone’s throw from Surrey Hills Station, The Hills is where pizza dreams come true.
-Their wood-fired pies—like the creamy Carbonara with pancetta and cracked pepper or the punchy Pork and Fennel Sausage with banana peppers—are gloriously crispy with that perfect chewy bite.
+Their wood-fired pies are gloriously crispy with that perfect chewy bite.
 But it’s the wine list that takes it to the next level, a playful collection of bottles that make every sip an adventure.
-Start with Sydney rock oysters or fried bread with anchovy and aioli, and you’ve got a spot that’s quickly becoming one of our favourite pizza hangouts in Melbourne.
+Start with Sydney rock oysters and an artisan meat platter, and you’ve got a spot that’s quickly becoming one of our favourite pizza hangouts in Melbourne.

 141 Union Road, Surrey Hills